InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 # Cold storage

 In other articles I already talked about cold storage wallets.
-Cold storage wallets are the only safe solution that is safe in crypto because your private keys remain offline and the only way to sign transactions is with private keys.
+Cold storage wallets are the only safe solution in crypto.
+Because your private keys remain offline and the only way to sign transactions is with private keys.

 And because there is a physical separation from the internet - disconnect eth cable and wifi networks.
 No one can grab your private keys from the internet.
 So you eliminate online threats.